gevasiliou/Python-Touchscreen-RightClick/README.md

 The whole script grab nicely my touchscreen events, fingers were correctly understood but i had the following bugs:

-1. My ELAN seems to be too sensitive and as a result even when you think that you keep your finger steady at a point of the screen, actually there is a slight movement that changes the ABS_X and ABS_Y coordinates (usually 5-10 pixels).
-As a result initial script is considering this slight change as a finger movement, cancelling the right click event.
-As a workaround i modified the script to allow a small movement of +/- 50 pixels.

-2. The event injection method of evdev (ui.write) didn't worked in my system for some unknown reason.
+1. The event injection method of evdev (ui.write) doesn't work good on my system.
 Thus i used a different method to inject a right click event using pymouse which worked fine.
-In order to use pymouse you need to pip install pymouse and python-xlib
+In order to use pymouse you need to pip install pymouse and also python-xlib

-Other Bugs:
+Bugs:
-There is a minor confusion when the script runs in Google Chrome web browser, due to the fact that Chrome natively supports right click by touchscreens in it's userspace.
+There is a minor confusion when the script runs in Google Chrome userspace, due to the fact that Chrome natively supports right click by touchscreens.